wavefrontHQ/opentelemetry-examples/python-example/README.md

       tracer = trace.get_tracer_provider().get_tracer(__name__)
     ```
-* #### Creating a child span
+* #### Creating a Child Span
   A span represents a distinct operation - not an individual function, but an entire operation, such as a database
   query.
-Generally, this means you shouldn't be creating spans in your application code, they should be managed as part
+Generally, this means we shouldn't be creating spans in our application code, they should be managed as part of
-  of the framework or library you are using.
-But, that said, here is how you do it.
-Span management has two parts - the
+  the framework or library we are using.
+But, that said, here is how we do it.
+Span management has two parts - the span
-  span lifetime and the span context.
-The lifetime is managed by starting the span with a tracer, and adding it to a
+  lifetime and the span context.
+The lifetime is managed by starting the span with a tracer, and adding it to a trace by
-  trace by assigning it a parent.
+  assigning it a parent.
   ```python
     @app.route('/')
     def index():